White close button

 4. Productivity pain points

 Customers don’t want to waste time using your services or products.
-They want to use their time more efficiently and productively.
+They want to use their time as efficiently as possible.

 Understanding productivity pain points can help you offer a solution that balances time and convenience.
 That means eliminating some of these inefficiencies: